Mark-Phillipson/snippetbrowser/BUILD_AND_PUBLISH.md

-# Build, Test, and Publish Guide
+b# Build, Test, and Publish Guide

 This document provides step-by-step commands to compile, test, and publish the **Snippet Browser** VS Code extension.